paulnorthrop/fExtremes/cran-comments.md

 I am taking over from the old maintainer : Tobias Setz.
 Tobias e-mailed CRAN@R-project.org on 13th July 2022 to confirm this

-Version contains large components (4021.83) : I am continuing the historical version conventions of the packages in the Rmetrics family.
+Version contains large components (4021.83) : I am continuing the historical version conventions of the packages in the Rmetrics family of packages

 ## Test environments